c0g1t8/TwoWeeksReady-wiki/Family-Plan.md

 The 2WR application on a device might have ownership, access and/or viewer rights to multiple family plans from different "family plan" groups.

+How to use My Family Plan
+Talk with the members of your household about what information you would each need in an emergency.
+Fill in your important information and share it with your family members.
 Include Some sort of prompt for information about why this is useful to get them started, like “an emergency just happened to you: who is the first person you can think of who needs to know about it?”

 ![Family Plan - Selection](https://github.com/HTBox/TwoWeeksReady/blob/381a474aebaa9a7d7d1441bd7198952497bea737/assets/wiki/Family%20plan%20page%201.PNG)